Martin B-26 Marauder: Pacific Theater

 The B-26 began to equip the 22nd Bombardment Group at Langley Field, Virginia, in February 1941, replacing the Douglas B-18 Bolo, with a further two groups, the 38th and 28th, beginning to equip with the B-26 by December 1941.
 Immediately following the Japanese Attack on Pearl Harbor, the 22nd BG was deployed to the South West Pacific, first by ship to Hawaii, then its air echelon flew the planes to Australia.
-The 22nd BG flew its first combat mission, an attack on Rabaul which required an intermediate stop at Port Moresby, New Guinea, on 5 April 1942.
+The 22nd BG flew its first combat mission, an attack on Rabaul, which required an intermediate stop at Port Moresby, New Guinea, on 5 April 1942.

 A second group, the 38th, began receiving B-26s in November 1941 and began transitioning into them at Patterson Field, Ohio.
 There, the 38th continued the testing of the B-26, including its range and fuel efficiency.
 Immediately after the entry of the United States into World War II, plans were tentatively developed to send the 38th BG to the South West Pacific and to equip it with B-26Bs fitted with more auxiliary fuel tanks and provisions for carrying aerial torpedoes.
 Three 38th BG B-26Bs were detached to Midway Island in the buildup to the Battle of Midway, and two of them, along with two B-26s detached from the 22nd BG, carried out torpedo attacks against the Japanese Fleet on 4 June 1942.
 Two were shot down and the other two were so badly damaged that they were written off after the mission.
 Their torpedoes failed to hit any Japanese ships, although they did shoot down one Mitsubishi A6M Zero fighter and killed two seamen aboard the aircraft carrier Akagi with machine-gun fire.
-The crew of one B-26, Susie Q, after dropping their torpedo were pursued by fighters; seeking an escape route, they flew directly along the length of the Akagi, braving anti-aircraft fire – although the pursuing Japanese fighters had to hold fire temporarily, to avoid hitting the flagship.
-Another, after being seriously damaged by anti-aircraft fire, didn't pull out of its run, and instead headed directly for Akagi's bridge.
-The aircraft, either attempting a suicide ramming, or out of control due to battle damage or a wounded or killed pilot, narrowly missed crashing into the carrier's bridge, before it cartwheeled into the sea.
+The crew of one B-26, Susie Q, after dropping their torpedo, were pursued by fighters; seeking an escape route, they flew directly along the length of the Akagi, braving antiaircraft fire – to the point the pursuing Japanese fighters had to hold fire temporarily, to avoid hitting the flagship.
+Another B-26, seriously damaged by antiaircraft fire, did not pull out of its run, and instead flew directly at Akagi's bridge.
+Either attempting a suicide ramming, or out of control, the plane narrowly missed striking the carrier's bridge, and crashed into the ocean.